Donald Trump Allegedly Rigged 2002 Miss Universe Pageant So Vladimir Putin’s Mistress Would Win

 Sources said Trump’s statement came across as an instruction to the judges.

-In the end, Oxana Fedorova won the competition but would have quite a short reign as Miss Universe.
+In the end, Oxana Fedorova won the competition, but would have quite a short reign as Miss Universe.
 Within four months, Trump had worn thin of Fedorova blowing off her obligations and fired the pageant winner, which the New York Post noted was the first time a winner was ever cut loose by the pageant’s governing body.

 Pageant officials said Fedorova gave a series of excuses for missing her appearances, none of which the pageant officials could verify.